 Museum Studies Alumni

-Alumni - our goal is to go completely digital with our Alumni News, Museum Studies in Motion, by 2010.
+Alumni - our goal is to go completely digital with our Alumni News, Museum Studies in Motion.
 Please help us in our effort to "go green" by contacting the office to be sure we have your current email address.

 Alumni - please visit our new us on the web - Join our LinkedIn Group

 Join our FaceBook Group